-Grand Caravan is about usable space.
-Super Stow 'n Go is standard on all but the base model, and optional there.
-It offers comfortable second-row seats that fold into the floor, offering useful cargo space with those seats up or down.
-The third-row seats fold into the well behind them, and with all the seats down the Grand Caravan can accept a 4×8 sheet of plywood.
+Super Stow ‘n Go second-row seats fold into the floor, offering useful cargo space with those seats up or down.
+Third-row seats fold into the well behind them.
+With all seats down, Grand Caravan can accept a 4×8 sheet of plywood.

 Still, a minivan shape does not lend itself to artistic sculpture.
-A description of the overall shape of this current generation of the Dodge Grand Caravan wouldn't sound too much different from a description of the 1984 model.
+A description of the overall shape of this current generation of the Dodge Grand Caravan wouldn’t sound too much different from a description of the 1984 model, with some gentle curves added.
 There is a big box behind, where all the people and cargo fit, and a smaller box in front, for the engine.
 That very efficient outline defines every minivan on the road.